dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveNetworkAE.rst

     :ref:`Filter by Issuer of Patient ID <dcmFilterByIssuerOfPatientID>`",boolean,"Filter by Issuer of Patient ID even if no matching key for Patient ID is specified.
 Overwrites value specified on Device level.

     (dcmFilterByIssuerOfPatientID)"
+    "
+    .. _dcmMatchSOPClassOnInstanceLevel:

+    :ref:`Match SOP Class on Instance level <dcmMatchSOPClassOnInstanceLevel>`",boolean,"Indicates to consider the SOP Class UID on Instance level for calculation of matches with SOP Classes in Study (0008,0062); otherwise rely on stored SOP Class UID on Series level, which may result in missing matches if one Series includes Instances of different SOP Classes.
+Overwrites value specified on Device level.

+    (dcmMatchSOPClassOnInstanceLevel)"
     ":doc:`exportRule` (s)",object,"Export Rules applied to DICOM objects received by this AE.
 Supplements Export Rules specified on Device level."
     ":doc:`exportPriorsRule` (s)",object,"Export Priors Rules applied to DICOM objects received by this AE.
 Supplements Export Priors Rules specified on Device level."
     ":doc:`mppsForwardRule` (s)",object,"MPPS Forward Rules applied to MPPS received by this AE.
 Supplements MPPS Forward Rules specified on Device level."